openMF/mifos-passcode-cmp/README.md

 ### `sample`

-Cross-platform sample implementation of the passcode screen UI:
+Cross-platform sample implementation of the passcode screen UI and Platform Authenticator:

 - **`commonMain/`**
 	– Shared Platform Authenticator using Compose Multiplatform.